seeker19110/For-Hermes/content/factor-01-natural-language-to-tool-calls.md

       "product": "prod_8675309",
       "price": "prc_09874329fds",
       "quantity": 1,
-      "memo": "Hey Jeff - see below for the payment link for the february ai tinkerers meetup" }
+      "memo": "Hey Terri - see below for the payment link for the february ai tinkerers meetup" }
   }
 }